twixraider81/exokid/README.md

 The script can be controlled via:
 	-a (x86_64-pc-elf|"x86_64-pc-elf i686-pc-elf aarch64-none-elf")
 The bootstrap script will check for necessary tools and compile a cross compiler toolchain.

 This will take a serious amount of time (and disk space), please be patient.
 The built compiler will reside under ./cc/, so don't delete this folder.
-For LDC you will need libconfig++-dev.
+For LDC your system will need libconfig++-dev.
 For Bochs you will need libx11-dev & libgtk2.0-dev.

-After that completed configure & build the source.
+After the bootstrap script completed, go ahead configure & build the source.
-./waf configure --compiler=gdc --arch=x64
+- ./waf configure
-./waf build
+- ./waf build bochs

 Background